griptape-ai/griptape-docs/docs/griptape-framework/structures/conversation-memory.md

-## Overview
+# Overview

 You can use Conversation Memory to give Griptape Structures the ability to keep track of the conversation across runs.

-### Agents

-[Agents](../structures/agents.md) are created with [ConversationMemory](../../reference/griptape/memory/structure/conversation_memory.md) by default.
+All structures are created with [ConversationMemory](../../reference/griptape/memory/structure/conversation_memory.md) by default.

+### Example

 ```python
 from griptape.structures import Agent